squidmin/java-labs/src/main/java/collections/arraylist/docs/exercises.md

 ---

-## Java Exercise 2: Custom Sorting with Multiple Conditions
+## Exercise 2: Custom Sorting with Multiple Conditions

 **Objective**: Expand your understanding of the `Comparable` interface by implementing custom sorting logic that uses multiple conditions.